Home

 The Value Investing Congress is a gathering that takes place each year to enable value investors from around the world to network and hear presentations from successful money managers.

 A number of value investing conferences are held from time to time in different locations.
-For example, the 7th Annual Global Value Investor Conference will be held Mon - Wed, May 3-5, 2010 at the Ayres LAX Hotel.
-Check it out.
+Check here for the next conference.

 To Conclude